christianThardy/christianThardy.github.io/amplification-suppression.md

 In a sense, inhibition in the brain occurs at multiple architectural levels, inside the cell, between cells, and over structures of cells, and the alignment of pulses temporally (in time).
 Until recently, we can now see this clearly simulated in machine learning constructs, specifically for transformer models, where we see the pathway starting at the loss function, inside the Hessian, between attention mechanisms, and through multi-layer perceptrons.

-I recognize I'm anthropromorphizing, and it may not help for general understanding to draw parallels between ReLU activation functions and the functions of synapses with their regional brain chemistry sensitivities and neuronal memory tricks organized by organelles.
-The comparison is not meant to mislead, but to allow us to appreciate their surface similaries in light of their unique properties.
+I recognize I'm anthropomorphizing, and it may not help for general understanding to draw parallels between ReLU activation functions and the functions of synapses with their regional brain chemistry sensitivities and neuronal memory tricks organized by organelles.
+The comparison is not meant to mislead, but to allow us to appreciate their surface similarities in light of their unique properties.
 But let's be honest, neuroscience and computational learning models are trapped in an ouroboros of mutual explanation, where each field borrows concepts from the other.

 <br>